smartdevicelink/sdl_evolution/proposals/NNNN-SendLocation-for-Mobile-Nav.md

 c)When SDL Core re-routes the request to the Service Application, it should add a valid Correlation ID unlike the '-1' value it sends for notifications.
 The suggestion is for SDL Core to maintain its own Correlation ID which will be incremented by 1 whenever SDL Core will need to send a request out to a Service Application.
 The Service Application should provide the same Correlation ID in its response.
 d)SDL Core should start a timer waiting for the response from the Service Application.
 If the timer expires before the SDL Core receives a response from the Service Application, then SDL Core should provide a response of `TIMED_OUT` to the requesting application.
 e)The value of this timer should be carefully selected to cover various scenarios.
-f)If the Service Application is not in FULL (i.e. being actively viewed on HMI) and this application receives a SendLocation request, the Service Application can draw attention to the user by using an Alert RPC informing that there is a destination informaiton ready to be viewed on the app. f)Please refer to the sequence diagram for other scenarios that need to be covered.
+f)If the Service Application is not in FULL (i.e. being actively viewed on HMI) and this application receives a SendLocation request, the Service Application can draw attention to the user by informing that there is a destination information ready to be viewed on the app.
+g)Please refer to the sequence diagram for other scenarios that need to be covered.
 <br />![SendLocationForMobileNav_RAI][SendLocationForMobileNav-RAI]
 <br />![SendLocationForMobileNav_RqRs][SendLocationForMobileNav-RqRs]
 ### Additions to Mobile_API